10.10. The Structure of the Juvenile Justice System

 Working With Youth

 Working with youth is hard.
 They push boundaries, are angry, try to manipulate those around them, and reject authority.
 However, working with youth is exceptionally rewarding.
 They are kids.
 They come from abusive and neglectful homes and are yearning for approval and love.
 For example, one boy in our facility was named Josh.
 He was a super angry and violent sixteen-year-old who was sentenced for committing aggravated assault.
 Through working with counselors and caseworkers, we discovered his anger was hiding immense sadness.
-He lashed out at those around him when he was sad because he had no way to show his feeling other than through aggression.
-Many months of working with him, encouraging him to journal, express his feelings, talk with others, use other tools to help him with his sadness led to amazing results.
-He left our facility after more than a year, graduated from high school and even went to college!
+He lashed out at those around him when he was sad because he had no way to show his feelings other than through aggression.
+Many months of working with him, encouraging him to journal, express his feelings, talk with others, and use other tools to help him with his sadness led to amazing results.
+He left our facility after more than a year, graduated from high school, and even went to college!
 Getting the individualized attention helped Josh change.
-He became a success story of the juvenile justice system.
+He became a success story in the juvenile justice system.

 Working with youth takes patience, consistency, and compassion.
 It is one of the most difficult jobs there is, but it is possible to be a very positive influence in the lives of kids who need it the most.
 If you are interested in working with youth, plan on committing to at least a year.
 Incarcerated kids are used to having people give up on them and disappoint them, so you do not want to add to their negative experiences.
 Show up, follow through, and be optimistic about a better future for justice-involved youth.